-- local file, benchmarking study and report of intercompany transactions submitted with the annual tax return documentary obligation is determined on the basis of the value of a given controlled transaction, introducing two documentary thresholds in the amount of: - PLN 2,000,000 (less VAT) for intangible assets (purchase and sale), services (purchase and sale), use of fixed assets (including rent, lease, leasing), use of intangible assets (including licenses), income assignment to a foreign establishment and other transactions; - PLN 10,000,000 (less VAT) for tangible assets (purchase and sale), fixed assets (purchase and sale), debt financing (value of financing obtained / granted), guarantees (guarantee sum in case of receipt / granting). - PLN 100,000 in case of transactions with entity registered in a country located in a tax haven jurisdiction - the above documentation and master file obligatory part of transfer pricing documentation for taxpayers, who belong to capital group, which are obliged to prepare consolidated financial statement and which annual revenues exceed PLN 200,000,000.
+- local file, benchmarking study and report of intercompany transactions submitted with the annual tax return documentary obligation is determined on the basis of the value of a given controlled transaction, introducing two documentary thresholds in the amount of: - PLN 2,000,000 (less VAT) for intangible assets (purchase and sale), services (purchase and sale), use of fixed assets (including rent, lease, leasing), use of intangible assets (including licenses), income assignment to a foreign establishment and other transactions (for example capital increase / decrease, conclusion of a partnership agreement etc.) - PLN 10,000,000 (less VAT) for tangible assets (purchase and sale), fixed assets (purchase and sale), debt financing (value of financing obtained / granted), guarantees (guarantee sum in case of receipt / granting). - PLN 2.500.000 (regarding financial transactions) or PLN 500.000 (regarding commodity, service and other transactions) in case of transactions with entity registered in a country located in a tax haven jurisdiction.

+the above documentation and master file - obligatory part of transfer pricing documentation for taxpayers, who belong to capital group, which are obliged to prepare consolidated financial statement and which annual revenues exceed PLN 200,000,000.